 Jesus, You welcomed the brokenhearted and gave dignity to those who felt overlooked.
 Meet us in doctors’ offices, waiting rooms, and quiet kitchens.
 Guard our hearts from comparisons.
 Give us wisdom for next steps, and surround us with people who listen well and speak gently.

 Holy Spirit, breathe peace into our nights.
 Strengthen our marriage, our friendships, and our sense of purpose beyond this longing.
 Teach us to pray with open hands.
-Whether doors open quickly or slowly, shape our hearts to trust Your goodness.
+Shape our hearts to trust Your goodness, whether doors open quickly or slowly.
 We ask for life to flourish, for bodies to be healed, and for hope to rise like morning light; try our prayer for pregnancy for gentle strength.

 We place our story in Your care.
 Help us notice small evidences of Your presence: a kind word, a moment of laughter, a Scripture that lands at the right time.
 Keep us near to You.
 In Jesus’ name, amen.